 The Group's success depends on its ability to maintain and enhance the image and reputation of its existing products and to develop a favourable image and reputation for new products.
 The image and reputation of the Group's products may be reduced in the future; concerns about product quality, even when unfounded, could tarnish the image and reputation of its products.
-For example, in late February 2013, lawsuits were filed against a member of the Group (which the Group intends to defend against) relating to the alcohol-by-volume levels in several of the Group's beer brands that allege that the products contain lower alcohol-by-volume levels than what is stated on the labels.
 An event, or series of events, that materially damages the reputation of one or more of the Group's brands could have an adverse effect on the value of that brand and subsequent revenues from that brand or business.
 Restoring the image and reputation of the Group's products may be costly and may not be possible.

 Moreover, the Group's marketing efforts are subject to restrictions on the permissible advertising style, media and messages used.
-In a number of countries, for example, television is a prohibited medium for advertising alcoholic beverage products, and in other countries, or the introduction of similar restrictions in other countries, may constrain the Group's brand-building potential and thus reduce the value of its brands and related revenues.
+In a number of countries, for example, television is a prohibited medium for advertising beer and other alcoholic beverage products, and in other countries, television advertising, while permitted, is carefully regulated.
+Any additional restrictions in such countries, or the introduction of similar restrictions in other countries, may constrain the Group's brand-building potential and thus reduce the value of its brands and related revenues.